FlaviusHouk/CBS/Documentation/Roadmap.md

 # CBS Project roadmap

-Currently the main target is providing checks for novelty of object files and code updates to reduce compile time.
+Currently the main target is to make build system stable and ensure that all functions and commands works as expected.

-For now version 0.0.3.1 is released.
+For now version 0.0.4 is released.

-For the next version there are plans for improoving XML formatting and versioning of XML definition, dependency checking and error checking from other tools.
+For the next version (it should be 0.1.0) there should be more bug fixed and tests.
+Unit tests will be extended and, maybe, integration tests will be provided.
+There will be no new features in Beta 1.

-After version 0.0.4 or 0.0.5 (depending on the number of features that will be added) to milestone vesion 0.1.0 will be released.
-After it a bunch of documents will be provided. "public" API will be stabilized and XML definition description will be added.
+In paralel there will be planing for 0.1.1 version with new features.